pygmy-twylyte/amble/DEVLOG.md

 So, I intend to keep an informal log here, going forward.
 With the exception of this intro, newest entries will be at the top.

 ---
+1-5-2026

+It's been nice to see a *little* reaction from people on this.
+Taking a little bit of a breather to let the new 0.65.0 release settle.
+Put in a little work on the language server and some calculations in medicalc.
+I'll probably toy with / polish the game demo before I do anything else.

+Had a comment about adding shorthand commands (l for look, cardinal directions etc) -- creating an issue for it -- should be easy to implement.
+Just need to decide what the shorthand will be.
+On a related note, maybe add room exit names to autocomplete, too.

+---
+1-3-2026

+Inspiration wound up striking pretty hard after my 1-1 post and it led to a whirlwind of changes to the engine's data pipeline.
+The TOML intermediary files are all gone.
+We define everything in .amble files that isn't a static part of the engine.
+That improved and simplified the loader code in many ways.

+That BIG breaking change along with the bevy of other changes (markup, :note command) led me to go forward with the 0.65.0 release today.

+---
 1-1-2026

 Feeling uninspired today.
 Looked at code to refactor -- meh.
 Thought about starting a dialogue feature upgrade.
 Meh again.
 I even went and looked at a couple of my other repos -- meh.